mecivil/fastapi_backend/README.txt

-Two folders are created - backend and inside it frontend

 main.py has all the crud operations get, post, put and delete request .
 It also includes a simple authentication which uses a token that lasts for 30 minutes